amz4f/umlautify/README.md

-# Umlautify
+# Acme::Umlautify

-A port of the perl umlautify module.
+A port of Philip Pollard's perl umlautify module.
+It will add umlauts to everything, now including the capital Y!

 ## Installation